alugasi/KPI-Report/README.md

     Fields that can be extracted via exsited ansible playbook and to be exported<br> as env variables to the driver script(kpiRunMenu.sh).
 Fields that need to be inserted manuelly at this moment.<br>
 b) The test json formats are not permanent and may change in the future, we are looking for adding more valuable data!.<br>
-c) The repo is still not integrated as part of jenkins pipeline.<br>
+c) The repo is still not integrated as part of any jenkins pipeline.<br>